malnick/calfee_blog/source/about/index.markdown

 ---
 layout: page
-title: "About"
+title: "about"
-date: 2014-12-24 07:21
+date: 2014-12-24 07:48
 comments: true
 sharing: true
 footer: true
 ---
-This blog is all about bikes, in particular those from Calfee Designs.
-There's also some rides, some parts and some beer.
-Feel free to drop me questions: malnick at google mail dot com.
+A blog about the finest bikes, parts, accessories, clothing, rides and beer.
+Classy, modern, refined and inspired.
+These are the bikes.

+Contact: malnick at google mail dot com